Garden Advice

 Before applying herbicides, read the instructions!
 Incorrect application can damage the nearby plants!

 Herbicides can be truly dangerous.
-Not only is there a chance of killing other plants, but it can also find its way to nearby drinking water, rivers, and lakes.
-If you avoid using herbicides, then your only option will be to remove the weeds by hand.
+Not only is there a chance of killing other plants, but they can also find their way to nearby drinking water, rivers, and lakes.
+If you want to avoid using herbicides, then your other option would be to remove the weeds by hand.

-But don’t worry, you won’t necessarily have to excavate the garden with a single hoe.
-There are many gardening tools available for your disposal, which would be silly not to use.
+So we will focus on the safer but more laborious weeding technique first which does not involve chemicals.
+Don’t worry, though, you won’t necessarily have to excavate the garden with a single hoe.
+There are many gardening tools available for your disposal, which could make the process easier.

 With that being said, here is how to pull weeds correctly: